 - How can I estimate my Flow Rate?

 Begin to estimate the “demand ratings” for the appliances you have in your home.
 Fortunately there are several guidelines to help you with this estimate!
 According to the Cooperative Extension System1 here are a few general estimates that you can use to begin.
 Remember to consider how many of these are in your home, and multiply accordingly:

 - What is my budget?

 You will need to determine what your primary needs are first, along with the required flow rate.
 If all you need to do is filter out sediments such as rust or silt, you can get a simple sediment filter for anywhere from about $50 – $175, and replace the filters very inexpensively.
-If you want a fairly simple 2-3 stage system and only need a sediment and carbon filter, you can find units for around $300.
+If you want a fairly simple 2-3 stage product and only need a sediment and carbon filter, you can find units for around $300.
 As you add more stages of filtration (heavy metals, etc) you will want to budget for a little more.
-Also, for filtration systems with a longer filter life with higher capacity (e.g. 1,000,000 gallon, 10 year filters) you will spend more on the initial outlay; however, you won’t need to change the filters as often.
-It is our experience that you can find a very good, reliable whole house filter from anywhere from $400 – $2,000.
+Also, for products with a longer filter life with higher capacity (e.g. 1,000,000 gallon, 10 year filters) you will spend more on the initial outlay; however, you won’t need to change the filters as often.
+It is our experience that you can find a very good, reliable model from anywhere from $400 – $2,000.
 We show you examples in all these price ranges.

 - What types of filters will I need?